allebone/help.omni.af.mil/docs/PEX/Training.md

 Overview

-The Overview subtab shows all completed reports in the queue for auditing.
+The Overview sub tab shows all completed reports in the queue for auditing.

-TTP: Right Click in the Submitted TARs grid to find TARs with No Accomplishments Logged, or Crewmembers without TARs.
+TTP: Right Click in the Submitted TARs grid to find TARs with No Accomplishments Logged, or Crew members without TARs.
 Use these two functions to keep your TARs up to date and find out who has not reported.

 ![binders](PEX/img/../../img/Training/1522 Flowchart.jpg){: style="height:100%;width:100%"}